 LPN and LVN Career Information

-I t can be easy to think of nursing as simply one generic position.
+It can be easy to think of nursing as simply one generic position.
 In reality, the world of nursing involves multiple designations.
-Licensed practical nursing, or LPN, is one of the designations.
+Licensed practical nursing (LPN)—referred to as licensed vocational nursing (LVN) in CA and TX—is one of the designations.

 LPNs hold a special responsibility when it comes to providing healthcare to those in need, and are often the professionals who can leave the most lasting impressions on their patients.
-The scope of responsibilities held by an LPN can be broad, which provokes the question, "What is an LPN or LVN?"
+The scope of responsibilities held by an LPN can be broad.

 An LPN/LVN is: